Deep-MI/fsqc/README.md

 - fornix module

-This is a module to assess potential issues with the segementation of the corpus callosum, which may incorrectly include parts of the fornix.
+This is a module to assess potential issues with the segmentation of the corpus callosum, which may incorrectly include parts of the fornix.
 To assess segmentation quality, a screenshot of the contours of the corpus callosum segmentation overlaid on the norm.mgz will be saved as 'cc.png' for each